Dark Wings, Dark Words: Writing

 "Dark Wings, Dark Words" was written by co-writer Vanessa Taylor, who had previously written the episodes "Garden of Bones" and "The Old Gods and the New" for the show's second season.
 This episode adapts the following chapters from George R. R. Martin's A Storm of Swords: "Bran I", "Sansa I", "Jon II", "Arya I", "Arya II", "Arya V", "Jaime II" and "Jaime III".

 Casting

 With this episode, Joe Dempsie (Gendry) is promoted to series regular, after guest starring in the first and second season.
-This episode also marks the first appearances of Diana Rigg (as Lady Olenna Tyrell), Mackenzie Crook (as Orell), Paul Kaye (as Thoros of Myr), Thomas Brodie-Sangster (as Jojen Reed), Ellie Kendrick (as Meera Reed), Philip McGinley (as Anguy), Noah Taylor (as Locke), and Iwan Rheon (as the cleaning boy attending Theon).
+This episode also marks the first appearances of Diana Rigg (as Lady Olenna Tyrell), Mackenzie Crook (as Orell), Paul Kaye (as Thoros of Myr), Thomas Brodie-Sangster (as Jojen Reed), Ellie Kendrick (as Meera Reed), Philip McGinley (as Anguy), Noah Taylor (as Locke), and Iwan Rheon (as the cleaning boy attending Theon, who would later on in the series be revealed as Ramsay Bolton).

 Reception

 Ratings

 "Dark Wings, Dark Words"'s first airing was seen by 4.27 million viewers.
 Taking into account the viewers of the later repeat, the figures rose to 5.54 million.
 In the United Kingdom, the episode was seen by 0.988 million viewers on Sky Atlantic, being the channel's second highest-rated broadcast that week.